-- EC Management of Natura 2000 sites: Best Practice - EC 2000.
-Managing Natura 2000 sites: The provisions of Article 6 of the 'Habitats' Directive 92/43/EEC.
-Office for Official Publications of the European Communities, Luxembourg. - EC 2002.
-Assessment of plans and projects significantly affecting Natura 2000 sites: Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC.
-Office for Official Publications of the European Communities, Luxembourg. - EC 2006.
-Nature and biodiversity cases: Ruling of the European Court of Justice.
-Office for Official Publications of the European Communities, Luxembourg. - EC 2018.
-Guidance on Aquaculture and Natura 2000 Sustainable aquaculture activities in the context of the Natura 2000 Network. - EC 2012.
+- EC 2012.
 Common methodology for assessing the impact of fisheries on marine Natura 2000.
 Service Contract No. 070307/2010/578174/SER/B. DGEnv Brussels. - Poelman et al., 2022.
 Study on state-of-the-art scientific information on the impacts of aquaculture activities in Europe. - Federal Agency for Nature Conservation information for the FFH impact assessment - ABPMer, 2013a h.
 Tools for Appropriate Assessment of Fishing and Aquaculture Activities in Marine and Coastal Natura 2000 Sites.
 Marine Institute. - Marlin.ac.uk - AMBI Sensitivity Scale - MarESA - Marine Institute (2013).
 A risk assessment framework for fisheries in Natura 2000 sites in Ireland: with case study assessments.
-Version 1.3., Galway, 31pp. - Open Street Maps, Google Earth, and Bing aerial photography
+Version 1.3., Galway, 31pp.

+Open Street Maps, Google Earth, and Bing aerial photography

-2.6 Assumptions made for Appropriate Assessment Reports
+1.6 Assumptions made for Appropriate Assessment Reports

-Certain assumptions are made for this screening report to ensure that it follows a precautionary approach when considering the extent, magnitude, intensity, and duration of the potential significant effects of the proposed activities.
+Certain assumptions are made for this report to ensure that it follows a precautionary approach when considering the extent, magnitude, intensity, and duration of the potential significant effects of the proposed activities.
 These are:

-- All aquaculture sites considered in this assessment report are assumed to be fully operational and that the operations (as well as environmental impacts) are occurring across the entire area of the sites, at a minimum. - All aquaculture applications which were submitted prior to those being considered here, but may still pending decisions (e.g., appealed to Aquaculture Licence Appeals Board- ALAB), are also assumed to be fully operational across the entire area of the relevant sites.
+- All aquaculture sites considered in this assessment report are assumed to be fully operational and that the operations (as well as environmental impacts) are occurring across the entire area of the sites, at a minimum. - Any aquaculture applications which were submitted prior to that being considered here, but still pending decisions (e.g., in process, under appeal, etc.), are also assumed to be fully operational across the entire area of the relevant sites.
 This ensures a conservative approach, in that it assumes these activities will be operational to the maximum extent possible. - Where multiple species might be proposed to be cultured at a site, the assessment assumes that the species most likely to result in the greatest likely ecological effects on the surrounding environment will be the culture species considered.
 Furthermore, it will be assessed on the basis that it is cultured throughout the entire area of the proposed site.
-This ensures that the report considers the highest potential impact in relation to the prospective culture species interaction with the surrounding environment. - Other assumptions may be identified on a case-by-case basis and clearly communicated in the AA report.
+This ensures that the report considers the highest potential impact in relation to the prospective culture species interaction with the surrounding environment. - Other assumptions identified on a case-by-case basis and clearly communicated in the AA report.